Guidance on protocol in respect of The High Sheriff of East Sussex

 3. How to address the High Sheriff

 The correct mode of address when speaking to the High Sheriff is ‘High Sheriff’.
-At an informal event, after an initial greeting she may later be addressed by her name, ie Mrs King.
-When introducing the High Sheriff, she should be referred to by her title, e.g., ‘We are delighted to have the High Sheriff, Jane King, with us’.
+At an informal event, after an initial greeting he may later be addressed by his name, ie Mr Bickersteth.
+When introducing the High Sheriff, he should be referred to by his title before his name, e.g., ‘We are delighted to have the High Sheriff, Richard Bickersteth, with us’.

 When a formal introduction or speech is made, the High Sheriff is the first person to be referred to.